axololly/chess-documentation/Documentation/src/Board_Representation.md

 ### Using a 1D Array

-Then, we can just initiate the mailbox:
+Using a 1D array, this is how we initiate the array:
 ```cs
 Piece[] Mailbox = new Piece[64];
 ```

-However, there is a problem: when you initiate an array of enums in C#, it fills it with zeroes or the zero-equivalent of the enum (the enum attribute with a value of 0).
+However, there is a problem: when you initiate an array of enums in C#, it fills it with zeroes or the zero-equivalent of the enum (the enum attribute with a value of 0) for integer types.
 With the way, we've initiated it, because `Piece.WhitePawn` is the zero-equivalent enum, it will fill the array with a bunch of white pawns on all the squares.

 So, if you were to display the board state, it would look like this: